 The camera is in constant motion, frantically capturing the twists and turns of Connie’s desperate race against time and taking us to everyday locations turned into grotesque nightmares.
 A deserted amusement park is eerily lit up in the early hours as its security guard (Barkhad Abdi, Captain Phillips) tries to capture desperate intruders amid the horror exhibits.
 The music score by experimental musician Oneohtrix Point Never is pounding, energising and atmospheric.
 It’s a nonstop, adrenalin-fuelled night of bad decisions getting worse, its urgency nodding to Dog Day Afternoon or After Hours.
 But it’s also implicit in incidental social and psychological comment.

-Good Time premiered in the Official Selection at the 70th Cannes Film Festival and screens at the 61st BFI London Fim Festival on 6 and 8 October 2017.
+Good Time premiered in the Official Selection at the 70th Cannes Film Festival, screened at the 61st BFI London Fim Festival and is released on 17 November 2017 in the UK..